PaulioRandall/np90/README.md

 ### Token Maps

 First create a map of your tokens in JavaScript.
 I recommend creating a file and exporting.
-Call it what you want.
+Call it whatever you like.

 There are no standards or conventions on how one should organise their token maps.
 Do what works, not what happens to be trending!